FILM REVIEWS

 Australian Alex Proyas belongs to a new generation of directors who come from commercials and MTV and thus imbued their films with strong and moody visual style.

-The rain-soaked city, with its dark ambiance of claustrophobia, bears resemblance to that which defined Ridley Scott’s cult noir sci-fi, Blade Runner.
+The visuals–the rain-soaked city, with its dark ambiance of claustrophobia–bear some resemblance to that which defined Ridley Scott’s cult noir sci-fi, Blade Runner.